-Background of the Singapore-Australia Free Trade Agreement
+Background on the Singapore-Australia Free Trade Agreement (SAFTA), February 2003

 On 6 May 2016, Australia and Singapore announced that the Third SAFTA Review was substantially concluded.
 The Third SAFTA Review will further integrate our two economies by locking in access and providing business certainty in trade and investment into the future.
 It will address longstanding ‘behind the border’ issues of interest to Australian services providers, in areas such as education, labour mobility and professional services.
 In a number of these areas, Singapore has offered Australia better commitments than it has previously offered to any other trading partner.
 To formalise these new outcomes, officials will continue technical work to prepare complete text for legal review and consideration and approval by both countries consistent with their respective domestic processes.